Skip to Main Content

 QUANTitative Analysis & Statistics

-This is a "starting point" guide for those taking a statistics and [quantitative] data analysis courses and/or doing a data analysis project.
+For those taking a statistics and [quantitative] data analysis courses and/or doing a data analysis project.

 When I have a consultation with someone, this is the information I want to know.
 Each greatly affects the future of the project and what needs to be done.
 So, it is important that you consider these issues ahead of time yourself.